Do diets actually work?

-Do diets lead to unsustainable weight loss?
-Maybe.
-But here’s how every single diet can help you
+Do diets actually work?
+They should.
+Here’s how every single diet can help you

 I’m not a proponent of any particular diet.
 I prefer to think of myself as a nutritional agnostic.
 But that doesn’t mean every diet you’ve ever been on or decide to try can’t help you.

 Every single diet can help you lose weight if it helps you create a calorie deficit.
 This is the primary factor that drives short term weight loss.
 While maintaining a calorie balance or eating at maintenance calories helps you maintain that weight loss over an extended period of time.

 - It doesn’t matter much if you eat carbs or don’t eat carbs.

 - If you eat after 7 pm or don’t eat after 7 pm.